netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-6/README.md

     ...mapState(['feed']),
 })
 ```
-Make sure that the sorting from the previous assignment still works.
+If you did bonus assignment 4.1, make sure that the sorting still works.

 Check that the web page looks exactly like it did before adding the store.